hunter-teacher-cert/currdev-work-AlanaY11/04_language.md

 ### Rate the complexity of the syntax?

 Although Processing’s default programming language is Java other programming modes may be downloaded.
-Since Java is the default language, Java has a
+Since Java is the default language, Java is a moderately complex language since it has 40 reserved or keywords in the language.

 ### Strengths: How would you utlilize the strengths in the class?